Contact Us for a Free Consultation (213) 542-0979

 Los Angeles County jails are overcrowded and most non-violent offenders get a own recognizance release due to the Coronavirus.

 Since I've been practicing for the last 26 years, I think the jails have been overcrowded.
-In other words, there are a lot of people in Los Angeles county.
-There's a lot of crime going on and a lot of people ending up in jail.
+In other words, there are a lot of people in Los Angeles County.
+There's a lot of crime going on, and a lot of people end up in jail.

-I think that's why there's a lot of reform being pushed for right now where a lot of these crimes that are causing people to go to jail that are non-violent and they're ending up in jail and blocking up our jail we can't deal with violent offenders.
+I think that's why there's a lot of reform being pushed for right now where a lot of these crimes are causing people to go to jail that are non-violent, and they're ending up in jail and blocking up our jail.
+We can't deal with violent offenders.

 There's a lot of stuff going on to try to deal with that.
 As we talk about it now, the jails are still overcrowded.
 A lot of people can't go to prison because of the Coronavirus, so they're just trapped in the LA County Jail.

-That's why they had to let out nearly 4,000 inmates and that's why there's an emergency bail situation going on where there's no bail.
+That's why they had to let out nearly 4,000 inmates, and that's why there's an emergency bail situation.
+There's no bail.
 Everybody's released on their own recognizance.

 This is to try to deal with the Coronavirus and the fact that you're 15 times more likely to get the Coronavirus inside the LA County Jail because there's simply no room to social distance.

-A lot of times they don't have masks.
-People don't cooperate.
-They can't give people the hand sanitizer.
-There's all sorts of issues going on.
+Many times, they don't have masks, people don't cooperate, and they can't give people the hand sanitizer.
+There are all sorts of issues going on.

 Exceptions to Bail Emergency

-There is a exception to that no bail emergency order if there's a serious case like a murder case, attempted murder case, a three-strikes case, any sex crime offenses.
-Those are examples of cases where they will still put a bail on somebody and there's some other cases, as well, like domestic violence.
+There is an exception to that no bail emergency order if there's a serious case, such as a murder, attempted murder, three-strikes, or any sex crime offense.
+Those are examples of cases where they will still put bail on somebody, and there are some other cases, as well, like domestic violence.

 Exceptions to No Bail Emergency in Los Angeles County Jail